For more information, contact:

 At first glance, hairy eight-legged spiders appear to have little in common with people.
 But some of the proteins that make up a spider’s muscles are similar to those in our own bodies, including our hearts.
 The researchers chose to study spider proteins because they allowed them to explore 3D protein structure in much greater detail than is currently possible with human models alone.
 In particular, studying the long, thin muscle fibres in spiders’ legs allowed them to see not only the structure of individual proteins, but also how these proteins interact with their neighbours.

-The study is published today in the journal eLife, and was led by an international team including James Ware, a cardiologist at the MRC Laboratory of Medical Sciences (LMS), based at Imperial College London, and others at Harvard Medical School and the Venezuelan Institute for Scientific Research.
+The study is published today in the journal eLife, and was led by an international team including James Ware, a cardiologist at the MRC London Institute of Medical Sciences (LMS), based at Imperial College London, and others at Harvard Medical School and the Venezuelan Institute for Scientific Research.
 It describes the role of a protein called myosin, a key component of heart muscle.
 Mutations in the gene that produce this protein can cause different forms of cardiomyopathy, which affect around 1 in 250 people in the UK.

 This study focuses on two types: dilated and hypertrophic cardiomyopathy.
 Dilated cardiomyopathy occurs when the heart muscle becomes thin and weak, and the heart chambers expand (dilate).
 In contrast, in hypertrophic cardiomyopathy, the muscle thickens and the chambers at the base of the heart become smaller.
 Both conditions affect the heart’s ability to pump blood around the body effectively.
 Symptoms include breathlessness, chest pain, palpitations, dizziness and loss of consciousness.